jeffreykegler/hoonlint/misc/whitespace.md

 Each terminal has a numerical priority: 1, 2, 3 or 4.
 Comments are read as if looked for in numerical order by priority.
+This is traditional,
-This has the slightly counter-intuitive effect that the highest priority is the lowest numbered one.
+but has the slightly counter-intuitive effect that the highest priority is the lowest numbered one.
 These definitions imply that